FOREX-Euro clings to parity as markets await U.S. inflation data

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Rae Wee and Tom Westbrook in Singapore; Editing by Jacqueline Wong and Edwina Gibbs)
+(Reporting by Rae Wee and Tom Westbrook in Singapore; Editing by Jacqueline Wong, Edwina Gibbs & Simon Cameron-Moore)

 ((tom.westbrook@tr.com; +65 6973 8284;))